NikolayShtipkov/Mango-Microservices/README.md

 # Stripe
 Use stripe checkout for collecting payments of orders.
 After checkout it redirects user to stripe checkout page where they fill information to complete the purchase.

+# Startup
+Set the connection strings for the databases in the APIs at appsettings.json(Optionally setup azure connection strings as well).
+Run update-database in console to init databases.
+Set visual studio to mulltiple startup project and select the ones that need to be ran.
+Start the project.